- What's the catch with cheap plans?

 - What is contention ratio?

-When hunting around for a broadband connection, you might eventually find that prices fall into a handful of trenches – very cheap plans with tons of data, expensive plans with lots of services (some of which you may not need) and then BigPond, which is in a price universe all its own.
+When hunting around for a broadband connection, you might eventually find that prices fall into a handful of trenches – very cheap plans with tons of data, as well as expensive plans with lots of services (some of which you may not need).

 But why is there such a big price difference between the low and high end of the market?
 What’s the value differentiator?
 We all like paying the cheapest price possible, but there’s that aching ‘too good to be true’ sense you get when you see a massive gulf between two companies.